tailordev-commons/website/software-carpentry/the-unix-shell.md

 > done
 ```

-- Follow the prompt
+Follow the prompt!

-- Same symbols, different meanings: `>` and `$`
+Same symbols, different meanings: `>` and `$`:

 - shell printing: typing expecting
 - you typing, shell redirection or variable

 ```
 $ for x in basilisk.dat unicorn.dat # name of variable